 Location: Located near Banff, Alberta, and 129 km from Downtown Calgary off of highway 1.
 Take the turn off away from Banff towards Lake Minnewanka.

 Type of water: Lake

 Two Jack Lake is a beautiful place to hang out with the family and enjoy some stand-up paddleboarding.
 The lake is calm and relatively warm so perfect for beginner paddlers.
 If you have little ones this is a great spot to try paddle boarding with the kids on the board.
 Learn more about Two Jack Lake here.

 Location: 129 km from Downtown Calgary off of highway 1.
 Take the turn off away from Banff towards Lake Minnewanka.
 Johnson Lake is also located near Banff, Alberta, and right next to Two Jack Lake.

 Highlights: Sandy Beach, Bathrooms, Boat launch, Rentals, Picnic Tables

-Another great lake to try stand up paddle boarding with little ones on board is Johnson Lake.
-Located next to Two Jack Lake it also boasts a beach area, picnic tables and bathroom.
+Another great lake to try to stand up paddleboarding with little ones on board is Johnson Lake.
+Located next to Two Jack Lake it also boasts a beach area, picnic tables, and bathroom.
 Johnson Lake gets busy but is the perfect place to spend warm summer days.
 Learn more about Johnson Lake here.

 Spray Lakes Reservoir

 Location: Located 122 km from downtown Calgary.
 First head down highway 1 and take exit 93 towards Three Sisters Parkway.
-The drive 23.6 km up a gravel road with large potholes to the Dirftwood Day use Area.
+The drive 23.6 km up a gravel road with large potholes to the Driftwood Day-use Area.